 Burmese Food: How I Learned to Stop Worrying and Love the Salads

-I didn’t get sick once in 28 days in Burma.
+I didn’t get sick once in 28 days in Burma during our first visit in late 2013/early 2014.
 When we travel throughout India & Nepal, I am typically religious about not eating raw vegetables (lest they be washed in tap water that wants to kill me).
-Now, Burma is still a developing country tourism-wise, so I figured it would make sense to also be cautious there.
+Now, Burma is still a developing country tourism-wise (or it was in 2013!), so I figured it would make sense to also be cautious there.
 However, so much of what I read online reflected the same sentiment: people were eating these delicious, sometimes raw salads and not getting ill.
 I knew there was no way I was not going to eat tea leaf salad, so armed with Imodium and charcoal tablets, I bravely forged ahead.
 However, it seems no bravado was necessary.
 This is by no means medical advice; I would certainly advise you to follow the usual precautions (eat where the locals eat, eat where the hot things stay hot and cold things stay cold, etc etc) but I can at least tell you, I ate some form of raw vegetables every day, and I was fine.
 Do with that what you will.

 Laphet Thoke : Tea Leaf Salad